AlephEleven/awesome-projects/README.md

 Tree functions that take advatange of matching via pattern matching Node class, and matching multiple items at once

+## Tiling the Courtyard

+Extra credit assignment done for Discrete Structures, make a program that proves the result of the Inductive-proof triomino tiling probem, see https://math.hmc.edu/funfacts/inductive-tiling/.

+Implements additons to Racket graphics in order to handle displaying courtyards, and divde-and-conquer to solve problem.

 ## Matrices

 A list of functions that I wrote during my time in linear algebra, based on what we were learning.